Heavy metal fashion: Other influences

 The imagery and values of historic Celtic, Saxon, Viking and Chivalric culture is reflected heavily in metal music, by bands such as Blind Guardian, and has its impact upon the everyday fashion and especially the stagegear of metal artists.
 The independence, masculinity and honor of the warrior ethos is extremely popular amongst metalheads, as is the rejection of perceived modern-day consumerist and metrosexual culture.
 Folk metal, Viking metal, black metal and power metal fans often grow long thick hair and beards reminiscent of a stereotypical Viking, Saxon or Celt, and wear Thor's Hammer pendants and other pagan symbols.
 On stage, in photoshoots, and in music videos, it is very common for bands of these genres such as Turisas and Moonsorrow to wear chain mail, animals skins, warpaint (such as woad) and other Dark Ages themed battle gear.

-Corpse paint is another style of black-and-white makeup, used mainly by black metal bands to insinuate ones appearance as dead or not from this world.
+Corpse paint is another style of black-and-white makeup, used mainly by black metal bands to insinuate one's appearance as dead or not from this world.
 It is often composed of a white layer covering a person's face with black details on top, often in the shape of crosses or around the eyes.
-Bands such as Cradle of Filth and Kiss have stated that this has been born as a homage to early silent black-and-white horror movies.
-Black metal fans also sport goatees, all black outfits, leather jackets (sometimes with black and white band patches sewed on), spikes, jewelry, facial piercings and boots.
+Bands such as Cradle of Filth and Kiss have stated that this was born as a homage to early silent black-and-white horror movies.
+Black metal fans also sport goatees, all-black outfits, leather jackets (sometimes with black and white band patches sewed on), spikes, jewelry, facial piercings and boots.

 Power metal fans and musicians such as Rhapsody of Fire often wear attire reminiscent of the Renaissance and the Middle Ages including tight black or brown leather trousers and wide sleeved, buttonless shirts of various colors.
 The imagery of bards and minstrels as well as knights is a popular part of power metal fashion.

 Some stoner metal bands and fans have incorporated "retro" looks- boot-cut or bell-bottom jeans, headbands, and tie-dye or other colorful shirts inspired by 1960s and 1970s psychedelic rock as well as cannabis culture.

 Nu metal fashion includes baggy pants or cargo shorts (borrowing from hip hop culture), spiked hair or dreadlocks, and an abundance of accessories.

 Also notable is that the dark business suit now relates to some metal bands, most often doom, gothic or stoner acts.
-Bands such as Akercocke (although the band is death metal), The Vision Bleak, Lacrimosa, Motionless In White, Fleshgod Apocalypse (although band is death metal), Northern Kings (although the band is symphonic metal) are known for use of formal clothing in music videos and stage performances, sometimes followed by fans.
+Bands such as Akercocke, The Vision Bleak, Lacrimosa, Motionless In White, Fleshgod Apocalypse, and Northern Kings are known for use of formal clothing in music videos and stage performances, sometimes followed by fans.